sinequa/sba-angular/docs/getting-started.md

 ### Vanilla Builder

-A good way to get started -that does not require any developer skill- is to use the [Vanilla Builder](apps/5-vanilla-builder.html) application.
+A good way to get started that does not require any developer skills is to use the [Vanilla Builder](apps/5-vanilla-builder.html) application.
 Vanilla Builder is a no-code tool that lets administrators customize an application by drag-and-dropping components and editing their settings, appearance and behavior.

 When the customization is complete, it can be exported as a standalone application that can be [deployed](guides/4-deployment.html) independently on Sinequa.